 - Be an international student who is enrolled in any program at RYI.

-- Be enrolled in, and attending, classes earning at least twelve credits during the semester in which he or she applies.
+- Be enrolled in and attending 12 credits during the semester in which they apply except for new students who have not been previously enrolled in RYI.
 (Note: failing a class during the semester of application will make the student ineligible for a work-study position.)

 - Be enrolled in, and attending, classes that earn at least twelve credits in the semester for which a work-study award has been granted.

-To apply for work-study, please complete and submit the online application form found here.
+To apply for work-study, please complete and submit the online application form here.

 Timing and Award Decisions

-Applications from eligible students are open from April 1 through April 30 for fall semester work-study positions, and November 1 through November 30 for spring semester work-study positions.
+Applications from eligible students are open from November 1 through January 15 for fall semester work-study positions and November 1 through November 30 for spring semester work-study positions.

 A student’s financial need, articulated on the application form, is one of the primary considerations when allocating work-study positions.
-Also of great import is the availability of a job, and whether or not the applicant possesses the appropriate skill set to be successful in that job.
+Also of great importance is the availability of a job, and whether the applicant has the appropriate skill set to be successful in that job.
 RYI’s financial aid committee will assess each of these considerations thoughtfully.

-In addition to their assigned work-study job, successful applicants are also expected to help with special events.
+In addition to their assigned work-study job, successful applicants may also be asked to help with special events.